a11599/pmi/README.md

 # 32-bit protected mode primer

-This section is aimed at those who have experience with real mode segmented x86 assembly, but haven't coded in protected mode and/or under a flat memory model yet.
+This section is aimed for those who have experience with real mode segmented x86 assembly, but haven't coded in protected mode and/or under a flat memory model yet.

 ## What is protected mode?